rhargreaves/mega-drive-midi-interface/README.md

 Output operators are coloured blue.
 Operator 1 can also feedback into itself (see CC 15).
 Operators are numbered in the same order as the register placement (e.g. 0x30, 0x34, 0x38, 0x3C).

-_Note: Documentation on the YM2612 frequently muddles the second and third operators of algorithms 0 to 4 and 6._

 | Algorithm | Operator Arrangement                |
 | --------- | ----------------------------------- |
 | 0         | <img src="docs/algorithms/0.svg" /> |